fengjixuchui/Simple-Kernel/README.md

 ## Simple-Kernel
 A minimal, cross-platform development environment for building bare-metal x86-64 programs.
 It is primarily designed to make programs for use with https://github.com/KNNSpeed/Simple-UEFI-Bootloader.

-**Version 0.y**
+**Version 0.z**

-This build system compiles native executables for the builder's platform (Windows, Mac, or Linux) that can be loaded by the bootloader.
-A sample kernel containing a software renderer, text output, and multi-GPU graphical support is also included in this repository.
+This build system compiles operating system kernels into native executables for the builder's platform (Windows, Mac, or Linux) that can then be loaded by the bootloader.
+A kernel framework, containing a software renderer, flexible text output, multi-GPU graphical support, and a whole host of low-level system control functions, is included.

-See "Issues" for my to-do list for the included sample kernel, and see the "Releases" tab of this project for executable binary forms of it.
+See "Issues" for my to-do list before hitting "official release-ready" version 1.0, and see the "Releases" tab of this project for executable demos.

 *Apologies to AMD Ryzen users: I can't test Ryzen binaries as I don't have any Ryzen machines.
 The build scripts are provided with the caveat that they ought to produce usable binaries (I don't see why they wouldn't).*

-**Building a Program**
+**Building an OS Kernel/Bare-Metal x86-64 Application**

 See the below "How to Build from Source" section for complete compilation instructions for each platform, and then all you need to do is put your code in "src" and "inc" in place of mine (leave the "startup" folder as-is).
 Once compiled, your program can be run in the same way as described in the "Releases" section of https://github.com/KNNSpeed/Simple-UEFI-Bootloader using a UEFI-supporting VM like Hyper-V or on actual hardware.